tim-kos/node-retry/Readme.md

 Have a look at [this article][article] for a better explanation of approach.

-If you want to tune your `factor` for a total duration of retries, you can use wolfram alpha.
+If you want to tune your `factor` / `times` settings to attempt the last retry after a certain amount of time, you can use wolfram alpha.
 For example in order to tune for `10` attempts in `5` minutes, you can use this query:

 [http://www.wolframalpha.com/input/?i=Sum[x^k,+{k,+0,+10}]+%3D+300]()